rohithgoud30/personal_job_scrapper/docs/architecture/kforce.md

 ## 5. Two-Stage AI Filtering
 1. **Title array filtering** – After all keywords finish, the scraper sends an array of `{ title, company, location, url, job_id }` objects to the Z.AI `glm-4.6` model.
 The model returns the job IDs that should be removed (non-web-stack roles, Go/Golang, .NET/C#, etc.).
 Those rows are deleted from the session file so only promising roles remain.
 Call retries up to 3 times with backoff.
 2. **Full-page evaluation** – Each remaining role is opened individually.
 If the description is short, the scraper waits 10s (then 30s) and re-extracts.
-The full text is passed to `glm-4.5-Air`, which enforces the web-stack focus, rejects Go/Golang and .NET/C#, and allows 5/`5+`/`6+` years (rejects only when the posting explicitly asks for more than six years, e.g., `7+`).
+The full text is passed to `glm-4.5-Air`, which enforces the web-stack focus (including React Native standalone or paired with backend), rejects Go/Golang and .NET/C#, and allows experience phrasing from 5 up to but under 6 years (e.g., `5`, `5+`, `1-5`).
+It rejects anything that explicitly includes 6+ (e.g., `6`, `6+`, `5-7`).
 Reasons are logged per rejection.
 Calls also retry up to 3 times.

 ## 6. Final Output
 - Approved jobs are appended (newest first) to `data/<host>/<MM_DD_YYYY>/new_jobs_<MM_DD_YYYY>.csv` with columns `site,title,company,location,posted,url,job_id,scraped_at`.
 The day-level CSV is rewritten so new entries stay on top.